Is now the right time for Kiwi doctors to move to Australia?

 As a New Zealand-trained doctor, you can work in Australia provided you meet requirements and register with the Australian Health Practitioner Regulation Agency (AHPRA – Australia’s MCNZ).

 There’s a bit of paperwork to prepare first (like CVs and references), but once that’s complete the registration process takes on average 6–8 weeks.
-Getting the paperwork sorted and applying for registration is something Medrecruit helps with, alongside finding jobs that match your criteria.
+Medrecruit offers support throughout the process, from managing the paperwork to finding jobs that align with your professional goals.

 Why is now the best time to move?

-Australia relies on overseas-trained doctors to fill important roles right across the country, so there’s likely to be a larger shortage of doctors as fewer International Medical Graduates (IMGs) seek work in Australia.
+Australia relies on overseas-trained doctors to fill important roles right across the country, so there’s likely to be a larger shortage of doctors as fewer International Medical Graduates (IMGs) seek work in Australia due to the complexity of their registration pathway.

 Doctors who want to try living and working in Australia will therefore have the upper hand – it’s easier for them to move to Australia than for other ‘non-Aussie’ doctors and there’s more jobs and locations to choose from.